monicahq/monica/README.md

 ### Why Open Source?

 Why is Monica open source?
 Is it risky?
 Could someone steal my code and use it to start a for-profit business that could hurt my own?
 Why reveal our strategy to the world?
-We've already received these kinds of questions in our emails.
+We’ve already received these kinds of questions in our emails.

-The answer is simple: yes, you can fork Monica and create a competing project, make money from it (even if the license is not ideal for that) and we won't be aware.
-But that's okay, we don't mind.
+The answer is simple: yes, you can fork Monica and create a competing project, make money from it (even if the license is not ideal for that) and we won’t be aware.
+But that’s okay, we don’t mind.

 We wanted to open source Monica for several reasons: